devoopes/defcon26-meow/addon/README.md

 BIG Thank You's go to [Contextual Electronics](https://www.youtube.com/channel/UCkJRycUz2CylxpiP-zMePow) for the YouTube Getting to Blinky Series.

-NOTE: This is in-progress, so some steps may be out of order or may need revision.
+NOTE: This is in-progress, so some steps may need revision or may be low on details.

 # Making the Add-On!